eisnerguy1/pokegold-spaceworld-restore/README.md

 - [ ] Add unused Debug Menu options back in
 - [ ] Translate Debug Menus/other Menus
 - [ ] Fix the Skateboard so that it functions properly
+- [ ] Replicate Blue stopping you and bringing you to Oak's lab for both the Silent North & Silent East exit
 <br>
 <div id="minimal_story_mode"></div>
 <h2><a href="https://github.com/eisnerguy1/pokegold-spaceworld-restore/commit/49410368d68fd22434da73e8bbf02d48516d6d61">Enabled minimal story mode </a></h2>